In Wisconsin, ID law proved insurmountable for many voters

 She doesn’t have a car, so she took an Uber to the DMV to get an ID.
 She was told the ID would arrive by express mail the next day.

-By then, she said, her work schedule at a Starbucks prevented her from going to the county clerk’s office with the ID so her vote would count.
+By then, she said, her work schedule at a Starbucks prevented her from going to the local clerk’s office with the ID so her vote would count.

 “At the time I was thinking, ‘At least tried, so I can’t feel too bad about it,'” she said.